Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 6/26/2024

 Today I got a video on how to use api End points in our stack, I am excited to get it working!
 Goal is to make a api endpoint for the user nd use them/ save them on render.
+I also had finished connection of the colors we will use in the app and have styled them accordingly.